China propaganda post likely to go to a conservative Hu loyalist

 He has also come down hard on Sichuan-based dissidents, including Tan Zuoren, serving five years for subversion after documenting shoddy construction that contributed to deaths in the 2008 quake, and human rights advocate Chen Wei, jailed for nine years for writing essays critical of the government.

-Liu has direct experience working at the center of China’s formidable propaganda machine, spending a year as a deputy editor at party mouthpiece the People’s Daily from 1993 to 1994.
+Liu has direct experience working at the centre of China’s formidable propaganda machine, spending a year as a deputy editor at party mouthpiece the People’s Daily from 1993 to 1994.

 According to an official biography, he comes from a poor background and rose to the upper echelons of the party through Hu’s powerbase of the Communist Youth League.
 For the party, these attributes make him an ideal candidate to run the propaganda team.